AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Push/agora_chat_push_ios.md

 **Do-not-disturb mode**

-You can specify both the DND duration and DND time frame at the app level.
+You can specify both the DND duration and DND interval at the app level.
 During the specified DND time periods, you do not receive any push notifications.

 <table width="726" border="1">
   <tbody>